Anu-14/RAG/README.md

 Split documents into smaller chunks to increase retrieval granularity.

 Embedding
-Transform text chunks to vector embeddings with (for example) a pre-trained embedding model.
+Transform text chunks to vector embeddings with a pre-trained embedding model.

 Indexing / Storage
-Store embeddings + metadata in a structure or database enabling nearest-neighbor searches.
+Store embeddings + metadata in chromaDB enabling nearest-neighbor searches.

 Query processing
   a.
 Possibly decompose query into sub-queries.